 Every technology decision we made was designed to support the goal of becoming the largest specialty popcorn player.

 Another more recent example was work with a mid-size, high-end office furniture retailer that decided to pivot into different product categories.
 However, because of the lack of internal processes and systems, it couldn’t scale.
 It couldn’t really integrate with third-party sellers such as Amazon and other important market players.
 But, two-and-a-half years into a transformation project, the company completely changed direction and became one of the largest resellers of outdoor products.
-Today, the company is converting more than 10,000 sales per day.
+Today, the company is converting over 10,000 sales per day.

 The company had legacy systems and processes that severely limited its ability to grow, but good, smart people and enough cash on hand transformed the business.